aellison1558/Capstone_project_proposal/README.md

 [Details][phase-three]

-### Phase 4: User Profiles, Images (1 day)
+### Phase 4: User Profiles, Images (2 days)

-Users should have a profile page, showing profile pictures, created projects, and backed projects.
+Users should have a profile page, profile pictures, created projects, and backed projects.
 Using (third party API), creators should be able to add images to their projects and updates.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.

-[Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 5: Theme, Styling Cleanup, and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+In this phase we go from Kickstarter to TheDeathSTARter.
+I'll style and seed appropriately!

 ### Bonus Features (TBD)
 - [ ] Prettify transitions
+- [ ] Likes
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Multiple Images
-- [ ] Changelogs for Notes
+- [ ] Videos
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for Projects Index
 - [ ] Multiple sessions
+- [ ] Creators can add updates to Projects
+- [ ] Users can comment on updates, reply to other comments

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md